0xSero/partisia-docs/docs/operator-9-node-health.md

 ````
 This command allows you to add a rule for a scheduled event.
 You will be asked to choose your preferred text editor to edit the cron rule.
 If you have not already chosen a preference.

-Add the rule to the scheduler, "#" marks comments, so add the rule to an empty line.
+Paste and add the rule to the scheduler. **NB**.
+No "#" in front of the rule:
 ````bash
 */30 * * * * /home/pbc/update_docker.sh >> /home/pbc/update.log 2>&1
 ````
+Press `CTRL+X` and then `Y` and then `ENTER`.

 This rule will make the script run and thereby check for available updates every 30 minutes.

-To see if the script is working you can read the update log with the *cat command*
+To see if the script is working you can read the update log with the *cat command*:

 ````bash
 cat update.log
 ````
+You might want to change the timing the first time, so you do not have to wait 30 minutes to confirm that it works.

 If your version is up-to-date, you should see:
 ````